gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 For 1), the goroutine structure in the Go runtime has the field `parkingOnChan` to know on which channel to goroutine is waiting on.
 That's a good start, but I do not know if there is an equivalent for mutexes and other synchronization objects.

-For 2), we have the DTrace probes `runtime.gc*:` at our disposal to watch the GC.
+For 2), we have the DTrace probes `runtime.gc*:` at our disposal to watch the Garbage Collector.
 I believe this is possible, just some more work.

 Finally, it's important to note that when a goroutine is destroyed, we need to remove it from the various maps we maintain.
 This is not only to reduce the DTrace memory usage, but also because the Go runtime puts the freshly destroyed goroutine on a free list to be possibly reused, so this could get confusing.